Muqrin bin Abdulaziz

 Muqrin bin Abdulaziz Al Saud (مقرن بن عبدالعزيز آل سعود; born 15 September 1945) is a Saudi Arabian politician, businessman, and former military aviator who was briefly Crown Prince of Saudi Arabia from January to April 2015, during the first three months of his half-brother King Salman's reign.
 He is the 35th son of King Abdulaziz, born to Abdulaziz's Yemeni concubine Baraka.
 Since the death of Abdulaziz's 36th son Hamoud in 1994, Muqrin has been the youngest surviving son of the king.

 Prince Muqrin served as the director general of Al Mukhabarat Al A'amah from 2005 to 2012.
 In July 2012, he was appointed King Abdullah's advisor and special envoy with the rank of minister.
 On 27 March 2014, he was named deputy crown prince making him second in the line of succession behind his half-brother Salman.
 On 23 January 2015, upon King Abdullah's death and the accession of Salman, Muqrin became crown prince and first deputy prime minister.
 Only three months later, on 29 April 2015, King Salman dismissed Muqrin, replacing him with his nephew Muhammad bin Nayef.

 Early life and education

 Muqrin bin Abdulaziz was born in Riyadh on 15 September 1945.
 He is the 35th son of King Abdulaziz.
 His mother, Baraka Al Yamaniyah, was a Yemeni of African descent and was a concubine of King Abdulaziz.
 She died in Riyadh on 22 August 2018.

 Muqrin studied at the Riyadh Model Institute.
-He then went to Britain's RAF College in Cranwell and graduated with a degree in aeronautics at the rank of flight lieutenant in 1968.
-He also received a diploma, equivalent to a master's degree, from the General Staff course in the United States in 1974.
+He then went to Britain's RAF College Cranwell and graduated with a degree in aeronautics at the rank of flight lieutenant in 1968.
+He also received a diploma from the General Staff course in the United States in 1974.